NOTE: This article contains sexual content intended for a mature audience.

 If you have questions regarding your pelvic pain, contact one of our pelvic physical therapy experts.
 We can help you in determining your next steps.

-Check out our Pelvic Health page to learn more about pelvic floor dysfunction.
+Check out our Pelvic Health page to learn more about how a physical therapist can help you overcome pelvic floor dysfunction.

 Disclaimer: The views expressed in this article are based on the opinion of the author, unless otherwise noted, and should not be taken as personal medical advice.
 The information provided is intended to help readers make their own informed health and wellness decisions.